Feeling short of time or finding it difficult to concentrate? You can listen to this post.

 As of February 3, 2020, eleven cases of Coronavirus have been diagnosed in the United States.
 Thousands in China have fallen ill and 361 have died.
 As responsible parents, we worry about the risk to our own children and ponder how we should respond.
-Statistics reveal that the current risk to our children is small.
+Statistics reveal that the current (as of 2/5/2020) risk to our children is small.
 Flu presents a far higher danger to our children as do traffic fatalities, gun violence, and drugs.
 Keeping our kids safe means thinking beyond vaccines, car seats, and safety equipment.

 While the Coronavirus, the flu, etc., lead in many headlines, our children face a far more potent hazard: adoptee suicide.
 Adoptees commit suicide at four times the rate of non-adopted persons.
 We cannot afford to assume that our children are not contemplating such deadly choices; their lives may depend on it.
 As Intentional Parents, we certainly want to do whatever is in our power to reduce this risk, address the root causes, and bring counterbalancing influences into play.
 We dare not assume that our children are free from suicidal thoughts.
 We cannot afford to hope that all is well.
 We must intentionally work to ensure that our kids' mental, physical, and emotional health.